forlando/calories/README.md

 ##### Production environment:

 * After compile (`make`) deploy the war located on `target` directory to a Java EE Application Server (example Tomcat)
-* The J2EE EE Application Server most have a DataSource (`jndi:jdbc/CaloriesDS`) point to a empty MySQL DataBase (user with DBA permission)
+* The Java EE Application Server most have a DataSource (`jndi:jdbc/CaloriesDS`) pointing to a empty MySQL DataBase (user with DBA permission)

 ### Using the Application